brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-5.md

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/mechanics_of_materials/fig_70.JPG)

-<center>FIg. 5.23.
+<center>Fig. 5.23.
 Nonlinear shearing-stress-strain diagram.</center>

 we saw that a plastic region will develop in a shaft subjected to a large enough torque, and that the shearing stress $\tau$ at any given point in the plastic region may be obtained from the shearing-stress- strain diagram of [Fig. 5.23.]
 If the torque is removed, the resulting reduction of stress and strain at the point considered will take place along a straight line [Fig. 5.24.].